JBroughton2/comp120-tinkering-audio/README.md

 ## Instructions

 ### User Interface Audio - Contract 4, Joseph Broughton
+To use my project all you need to do it boot it up and navigate the simple menus to get to the setting section.
+From there you can edit the frequency and duration of the different UI sound effect, you can then go back and test them on the main menu.
+To edit the sounds all you need to do is move the sliders around to get the frequency and duration you want.

 ### Sound Effect Generation - Contract 1, Ethan Jones

 ## License